 Date Approved: Tue, 01/17/2023

-The University anticipates returning to regular operations on Wednesday, December 17.
-Any additional weather updates will be communicated through our emergency alert system, social media, and the University website.
+The Weather Committee continues monitoring the impact of Winter Storm Fern on and off campus.
+If additional updates are necessary, they will be communicated in a timely manner through our emergency alert system, email, social media, and the University website.

 Beginning September 2024, all teacher education programs in West Virginia must adopt a nationally normed, scientifically valid, and reliable instrument of teacher performance assessment (TPA).
 The adopted TPA (must be approved by the WV Board of Education) and is a requirement f teacher certification.
 Previously, teacher candidates completed an Action Research project and took the Principles of Learning and Teaching exam for certification; the WV Department of Education and WV Board of Education is no longer recognizing these two assessments for certification requirements.
 To support teacher candidates in secondary Education programs through the completion of the TPA, students will take EDUC 4480 Teacher Assessment Seminar (2 CH)